 Because he was born on an Indian reservation, Roy Johnson was considered a ward of the government.
-He and his younger brother Bob, who joined the Red Sox in 1944, were both born in Pryor, Oklahoma (some 35 miles east of Tulsa) – before Oklahoma became a state.
+He and his younger brother Bob Johnson, who joined the Red Sox in 1944, were both born in Pryor, Oklahoma (some 35 miles east of Tulsa) – before Oklahoma became a state.
 Roy was the eldest of the two, born at home on the farm on February 23, 1903.1 They had six siblings, two other boys and four girls.
 Robert Lee Johnson was their father; he’d moved to the area from Missouri.
 Anna Blanche Downing was half-French, half-Cherokee.
 There are different stories suggesting why the family moved to Tacoma, Washington, but by the time of World War I, move there they did.2

 Both brothers enrolled in Irving School and playing sandlot ball.
 It’s said they attended Tacoma High School, but biographers Patrick J. and Terrence K. McGrath report, “Nobody remembers the boys ever attending high school.”3 Roy himself completed a questionnaire for the National Baseball Hall of Fame and reported that he completed eight grades of school, and that’s all.